 Professor Yochum received his Ph.D. from Wake Forest University and B.S. from the College of Charleston.
 Prior to joining SBC, he was an engineer/member of technical staff at Lucent Technologies/OFS Specialty Photonics.
 Yochum has research interests in experimental condensed matter physics and nanotechnology.
 He is particularly interested in the design and characterization of nanostructured optical devices and defects in optical materials.
 He frequently collaborates with undergraduates in his lab.
 Yochum is also active in middle school science teacher education.
 He has received funding from NSF, the Jeffress Foundation and the State Council on Higher Education of Virginia.
 Yochum's hobbies include snowboarding and playing with his son.
-His teaching duties include the Technology and Society engineering design course, Circuits, Statics, Optics, and General Physics.
+His teaching duties include the Technology and Society engineering design course, Circuits, Systems Modeling and Controls, Optics and General Physics.

 T.C.
 Scott is a Professor of Practice at Sweet Briar.
 He earned his B.S., M.S. and Ph.D. degrees in mechanical engineering from the University of Michigan.
 He also holds a certificate in automotive engineering from the Chrysler Institute of Engineering.
 Scott’s interests include teaching, laboratory development and student project supervision.
 He has many years of experience in the industry, consulted more than 30 companies, and guided the reorganization and improvement of the undergraduate laboratory courses at UVa.

 Professor Nayal is team-teaching Machine Design.
 She received her Ph.D. in Structural Engineering from Kansas State University.
 She is a senior engineer at AREVA.

 Professor Charkas is team-teaching Machine Design.
 Professor Charkas received his Ph.D. in Structural Engineering and Engineering Mechanics from Kansas State University.
 He is an engineering supervisor at AREVA.